LivePersonInc/developer-center/pages/documents/ConversationalAI/Maven/aiPoweredRouting/UseMavenRoutingFromBot.md

 The session store is useful in storing any context information gathered in a bot that you may want to use in a routing policy.
 For instance you may want to set the intent detected by a bot and then use it for any routing policy.

 You can call the session store API by setting up an [Integration](conversation-builder-integrations-api-integrations.html) with the [Context Session Store API](maven-context-warehouse-context-session-store.html) details.
-You may use the conversation id to store the session state, and pass the conversation id in the AskMaven call.
+You may use the conversation id to store the session state, and pass the conversation id in the Recommendation API call.

 <img class="fancyimage" width="500" src="img/maven/Call Session Store APIs from CB.png">

-#### Call AskMaven APIs
+#### Call Recommendation APIs

-AskMaven APIs can be used in a Conversation Builder bot using [Integrations](conversation-builder-integrations-integration-basics.html).
+Recommendation APIs can be used in a Conversation Builder bot using [Integrations](conversation-builder-integrations-integration-basics.html).

 1. Add API Integration to Conversation Builder

    <img class="fancyimage" width="500" src="img/maven/image_49.png">

-2. Edit Integration Settings for AskMaven APIs.
+2. Edit Integration Settings for Recommendation APIs.
 Use the appropriate URL based on your location
    1. Americas: https://z1.askmaven.liveperson.net
    2. EMEA: https://z2.askmaven.liveperson.net
    3. APAC: https://z3.askmaven.liveperson.net